Emergency room off Las Vegas Strip makes waves with new business model

 “It’s a matter of your state legislators getting a hold of this early,” she said.

-Clark County Commission Chair Marilyn Kirkpatrick requested at Tuesday’s meeting that county staff draft an ordinance that would preclude local hospitals from forgoing CMS certification.
+Clark County Commission Chair Marilyn Kirkpatrick requested at Tuesday’s meeting that county staffers draft an ordinance that would preclude local hospitals from forgoing CMS certification.

-Legislators also are looking at tackling surprise billing in the upcoming session, which begins next month, which could effectively render out-of-network billing ineffective.
-The practice puts responsibility on a patient for the portion of a bill their insurer didn’t cover, at a rate determined by the hospital.
+Legislators also are looking at tackling surprise billing in the upcoming session, which begins next month, and they could effectively render out-of-network billing ineffective.
+The practice puts responsibility on patients for the portion of a bill their insurer didn’t cover, at a rate determined by the hospital.

 “That is absolutely everything we’re trying to avoid with the balance billing legislation,” said Assemblyman Mike Sprinkle, D-Sparks, who’s leading the efforts as chair of the Assembly Committee on Health and Human Services.

-Republican Sen. Joe Hardy is taking a stab at similar legislation, which would mandate hospitals and insurers negotiate a charge deemed reasonable.
+Sen. Joe Hardy, R-Boulder City, is taking a stab at similar legislation, which would mandate that hospitals and insurers negotiate a charge that is deemed reasonable.

 Contact Jessie Bekker at jbekker@reviewjournal.com or 702-380-4563.
 Follow @jessiebekks on Twitter.